Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 For example, if you’re planning a new promotion, your promotional forecast will impact the amount of product that should be sent to each store.
 Additionally, you may have a strategy in place outlining that distribution centers should push 50% of the forecasted demand to stores a couple of days before the promotion launches to ensure store associates have time to build promotional displays.
 As soon as the promotion plan is made within the system, the relevant information is immediately visible in the distribution center forecast as well, allowing them to deliver goods to stores on the right dates and in the right quantities.

-Figure 13: The impact of business decisions is immediately visible throughout a retailer’s operations.
+Figure 11: The impact of business decisions is immediately visible throughout a retailer’s operations.
 In this example, a planned promotion triggers automatic forecast updates, which are then translated into inventory, capacity, and resource requirements in all parts of the supply chain.
-A continuously updated digital twin shows how promotions will impact sales and operations, allowing planners to proactively identify any bottlenecks or needs to adjust their plans.
+A continuously updated digital twin shows how promotions will impact sales and operations, allowing planners to identify any bottlenecks or needs to adjust their plans proactively.

-For DIY retailers, who have to manage a wide product range coming from a variety of suppliers, optimizing your multi-echelon inventory flows with a high level of automation is vital for cost control.
-Increased supply chain control and visibility enable DIY retailers to automate several important distribution tactics, such as virtual ringfencing, cross-docking, scarcity allocations.
+For DIY retailers who manage a wide product range from various suppliers, optimizing your multi-echelon inventory flows with a high level of automation is vital for cost control.
+Increased supply chain control and visibility enable DIY retailers to automate several important distribution tactics, such as virtual ringfencing, cross-docking, and scarcity allocations.

 The most efficient way to meet both store and online demand is to fulfill orders from the same centrally held pool of stock in your distribution centers.
 The best practice to ensure availability across all channels is to create a virtual ringfence around part of the stock in your distribution center that’s earmarked for online sales.

-Figure 14: A planning system capable of virtual ringfencing allows retailers to hold inventory centrally, but ”reserve” stock that’s been allocated to online demand.
+Figure 12: A planning system capable of virtual ringfencing allows retailers to hold inventory centrally but ”reserve” stock allocated to online demand.
 This prevents DCs from sending items reserved for online orders to brick-and-mortar stores, ensuring high availability across channels.

 This approach to allocation is executed best when based on continuously updated channel-level forecasts.
-The starting point for online inventory before or at the start of a season may be crude since you don’t know yet how the item will sell in each channel.
-However, as you start gathering actual sales data, the system will update the forecast and drive the split between channels.
-As the season’s end nears, you can slowly ramp down the ringfenced amount in order to minimize excess end-of-season stock.
+The starting point for online inventory before or at the start of a season may be crude since you don’t know how the item will sell in each channel yet.
+However, as you gather sales data, the system will update the forecast and drive the split between channels.
+As the season’s end nears, you can slowly ramp down the ringfenced amount to minimize excess end-of-season stock.

 Ringfencing also enables your planners to deploy different strategies in different situations.
 For example, you can prioritize channels differently depending on the available supply—some retailers might want to maintain 100% online availability even if that means stores experience stockouts.
 To manage the process well, your system needs a good exception management process to ensure that all changes in demand are measured and accurately drive the actions necessary to meet your business’s goals.